-Amazon: New High Seems Inevitable
+Amazon: New High Seems Inevitable (NASDAQ:AMZN)

 Average price target implies decent upside.

-It's not been a great year so far for US markets thanks to the coronavirus.
-The Dow 30 and S&P 500 are both down double digits, percentage wise, while the NASDAQ was up less than one half of one percent through Friday.
-That small gain wouldn't even be the case if it wasn't for Amazon (AMZN), whose large gain seen below has kept the tech heavy index out of the red.
+It's not been a great year so far for US markets, thanks to the coronavirus.
+The Dow 30 and S&P 500 are both down double digits, percentage-wise, while the NASDAQ was up less than one half of one percent through Friday.
+That small gain wouldn't even be the case if it wasn't for Amazon (AMZN), whose large gain seen below has kept the tech-heavy index out of the red.
 There are a number of reasons why Amazon shares have rallied, and they are likely to push the stock to a new all-time high before long.

-(Source: Yahoo!
-Finance)
+(Source: Yahoo Finance)

 Amazon shares dropped after the most recent earnings report, but it wasn't due to a lack of sales.
 Revenues beat by more than a billion dollars, and top line guidance for Q2 was decent when considering rising expectations.
-The issue that investors had in the short term were the added costs from the coronavirus, which caused a Q1 EPS miss and are expected to hurt the name by $4 billion in Q2.
+The issue that investors had in the short term was the added costs from the coronavirus, which caused a Q1 EPS miss and are expected to hurt the name by $4 billion in Q2.

-It remains to be seen how much of those costs are short term, but one thing is clear.
-The coronavirus is taking out more brick and mortar retailers, moving more consumer spending online.
+It remains to be seen how much of those costs are short term, but one thing is clear: the coronavirus is taking out more brick-and-mortar retailers, moving more consumer spending online.
 Some analysts think Amazon could top $1 trillion in revenues by the end of this decade, and you have to figure at least some of that will flow to the bottom line.
 Even if Amazon isn't the most profitable name, it still should be in great position to generate substantial cash flow, allowing for more investments back into the business for future revenue growth.

 The other side of this is more businesses reliant on the cloud, which is driving Amazon's Web Services segment.
 I previously detailed how this may be the biggest winner thanks to the coronavirus, and Q1 results were solid.
 AWS topped $10 billion in quarterly revenue for the first time, with its impressive growth seen below, and the segment delivered over $3 billion in operating income.
 By this time next year, we could see this part of the business delivering quarterly revenues that are at a $50 billion per year run rate.